adamjvr/Tigershark3D/README.md

 Tigershark3D
 ============

-A TinyG Powered 3D printer controller, based on the RAMBo by Ultimachine and the Arduino DUE More On TinyG Firmware Here: https://github.com/synthetos/g2
+A TinyG Powered 3D printer controller for RepRap, based on the RAMBo by Ultimachine, the Arduino DUE, and the TinyG from Synthetos.com

+More On TinyG Firmware Here:
+https://github.com/synthetos/g2